Superman Returns (video game): Reception

 Superman Returns: The Video Game was received poorly.
-GameRankings gave it a score of 31.92% for the DS version, 45.70% for the PS2 version, 54.18% for the Xbox version, and 53.25% for the Xbox 360 version; while Metacritic gave it a score of 33 out of 100 for the DS version, 46 out of 100 for the PS2 version, and 51 out of 100 for both the Xbox and Xbox 360 versions.
+On the review aggregator GameRankings, it has a score of 31.92% for the DS version, 45.70% for the PS2 version, 54.18% for the Xbox version, and 53.25% for the Xbox 360 version; while it has Metacritic scores of 33 out of 100 for the DS version, 46 out of 100 for the PS2 version, and 51 out of 100 for both the Xbox and Xbox 360 versions.

 IGN criticized the game's lack of a concluding villain saying that "the final boss in Superman Returns: The Videogame is a tornado.
 Not Lex Luthor.
 Not General Zod; not that Nuclear Man -- not even Richard Pryor.
 A tornado!"

 Official PlayStation 2 Magazine UK gave the game a 5/10.
 Official Xbox Magazine gave the Xbox version of this game the award of "Best Graphics... if They Were on [the original PlayStation]" in the 2006 Game of The Year Awards.
 X-Play gave the Xbox 360 version a 1/5 for poor control, boring and bland enemies, and for featuring a tornado as the final boss.

 The A.V.
 Club gave it a D and wrote that "a making-of documentary on how such a precious franchise was so flagrantly mishandled would be far more entertaining than anything the game has to offer".

 It was reported to have sold 705,000 copies by 2008.